realworldocaml/book/en/03-modules.md

 ### Module and signature includes ###

+_[yminsky: the example here is totally half-baked.
+This section needs work.]_

 OCaml provides a number of tools for manipulating modules.
 One particularly useful one is the `include` directive.
 The basic functionality of `include` is to dump the contents of one module into